dr-yst/org-x/dev-docs/progress.md

 - 🔄 Server-side filtering implementation in Rust
 - 🔄 Integration of more shadcn-svelte components (Collapsible, Select)

+---

+### Recently Completed

+- ✅ **COMPLETED Issue #18: ListView spinner/empty state logic**
+  - Updated ListView.svelte to check for monitored paths before loading documents.
+  - Spinner is never shown when no monitored paths are set; instead, an immediate empty state message is displayed.
+  - Loading spinner only appears if monitored paths exist and documents are being loaded.
+  - Tests updated to cover all relevant scenarios (no monitored paths, no documents, normal loading, error).
+  - Improved UX for new users and clarified empty state messaging.

 ## Remaining Tasks

 ### Task List View Implementation